bddvlpr/untis-ics-sync/README.md

 To run the app using Yarn, copy over the `.env.example` to `.env` and fill in the parameters to get the app to work.
 Hot run the app using `yarn dev`, or build it using `yarn build`.

+## Bull-board integration

+If the `BULLBOARD_PASSWORD` environment variable is set, it can be used to login at `/bullboard` with the given password and `admin` user.
+If it is not set, it'll simply remain disabled and unavailable.